 The Board of Justice shall generally administer and oversee all administrative grievances and right to compete matters filed with, and under the jurisdiction of, USAA.
 The Board of Justice shall be responsible to ensure that all complaints are heard in a timely, fair and impartial manner.
-The Board of Justice may promulgate procedures in addition to those set forth in these Bylaws, but which may not conflict with any provisions of these Bylaws, for the effective administration of complaints filed with USAA.
+Except for expedited hearings, which shall be heard in a manner set forth in Section 15.10, all hearings will be heard within 90 days after the last filing with USAA.
+The Board of Justice may promulgate procedures in addition to those set forth in these Bylaws, but which may not conflict with any provisions of these Bylaws, for the effective and timely administration of complaints filed with USAA.